 Start listing down each service you provide both internally and externally, even if those services are verbal or common sense to you.

-Ask yourself: What are the steps needed to fulfill each of the services you provide?
+Ask yourself: What steps are needed to fulfill each service you provide?

-- Step 1: Draw each step in a block and pull an arrow and link them together in the proper sequence.
+- Step 1: Draw each step in a block, pull an arrow, and link them together in the proper sequence.
 Again, write it down even if it is common sense to you…it might not be for your team.

 - Step 3: Describe what happens in each step: